Saudi remarks on oil surge test prospects for output freeze

 His remarks appeared to cast doubt on a freeze plan to be discussed by producers of the Organisation of the Petroleum Exporting Countries and non-OPEC member countries such as Russia on Sunday in the Qatari capital Doha.

-Iran, a fellow OPEC member but also Saudi Arabia's regional arch rival, has already said it would not join the freeze, as it seeks to raise its output and market share to pre-sanctions levels.
+Iran, a fellow OPEC member but also Saudi Arabia's regional rival, said it would not participate in Sunday's meeting as it could not accept proposals to freeze production.

-Iran will not be represented at the talks - as requested by OPEC Gulf members who insisted that only countries prepared to freeze output should attend.
+"We have told some OPEC and non-OPEC members like Russia that they should accept the reality of Iran's return to the oil market," Oil Minister Bijan Namdar Zanganeh was quoted as saying by the oil ministry's news agency SHANA.
+"If Iran freezes its oil production at the February level, it means it cannot benefit from the lifting of sanctions."

 Yet OPEC delegates told Reuters there was still a chance for a deal on Sunday if participants can find a compromise - and avoid a repeat of the last OPEC meeting in December where Iran and Saudi Arabia clashed over output policy.